 ISO proposes a series of standards related to the transportation of goods that are focused on ensuring the safety of the products during shipping, handling and storage.

-With this in mind, it has established about a ten procedures, outlined in this article.
+With this in mind, it has established about ten procedures, outlined in this article.
 These shipping test standards are focused on different packaging materials or hazards that threaten goods, to anticipate potential dangers.

 EUMOS Shipping testing standards